 If you’re supposed to use it for 4 weeks at a time, it seems like a waste to have excess product in the bottle and there definitely isn’t enough left for 4 more weeks, so I wouldn’t put it aside for 3 months.

 I’m convinced that 4 weeks of using the Bioderma Pigmentbio C-Concentrate has ever so slightly reduced the intensity of some of my hyperpigmentation.

 The results on hyperpigmentation are not as good as I had hoped from how the product is marketed, but I do like the product overall.

 I also don’t think 4 weeks is really long enough to see proper results on something as stubborn as hyperpigmentation and I would have liked more than 15ml.

 The inclusion of so many different AHAs means I can keep my evening skincare routine quick and simple, as it’s pretty much an all-in-one.

 It has definitely helped me keep a more even, brighter, hydrated complexion and I’m likely to try this again in the future.

-Have you tried any Bioderma products?
+Have you tried anything from the Bioderma Pigmentbio range?